Skip to content

 Export a project

-Where to find self-hosting and code export in WeWeb dashboard
+How to generate a code export in WeWeb

-Once downloaded, you'll find a zip file containing all your project's files (HTML, CSS and JS) ready to host anywhere you want.
+After publishing, the export options will become available.
+You can then download a zip file containing all your project's files ready to host anywhere you want.

 Code export example